Eleanorcundall/titanic-quiz/README.md

 ## Features

 Welcome to the features section of My Titanic Quiz!
 Here, we'll take a closer look at the different components that make this quiz experience truly unique.
 Delve into a world of interactive learning as we explore multiple difficulty levels, an immersive Titanic journey, instant feedback, and progress tracking.
-The user-friendly interface ensures a seamless experience, while insightful results and a "play again" option keep the motivation high.
+The user-friendly interface ensures a seamless experience, while insightful results and a "play again" option making it easy for the user to play again and try and improve their score.
 This educational yet entertaining platform offers accessible and convenient learning, enabling you to enhance your knowledge of the Titanic's history.
 Let's dive in and discover how each feature enriches your exploration of the Titanic's captivating story.

  ### Multiple Difficulty Levels:
  My Titanic Quiz caters to a wide range of users by offering different difficulty levels – easy, medium, and hard.
 This ensures that both casual learners and dedicated history enthusiasts can enjoy the quiz according to their knowledge and expertise.
 I have also named the difficuly in relation to the 3 classes on the Titanic, indicating that first class had it easy while the third class passengers had a much bigger challenge in their fight for survival.